Twins vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- The Twins have played as the underdog in five of their past 10 games and have gone 1-4 in those contests.
+- The Twins have played as the favorite in five of their past 10 games and have won two of those contests.

-- When it comes to the total, the Twins and their opponents are 4-6-0 in their last 10 games.
+- In their last 10 games with a total, the Twins and their opponents are 4-6-0 when it comes to hitting the over.

-- The Twins are 2-2-0 against the runline over their past 10 matchups (four of those matchups had a runline set by bookmakers).
+- The Twins have three wins against the spread in their last five chances.

 Twins Betting Records & Stats